Value Adjustment Board

 FILE PETITIONS OR CHECK PETITION STATUS USING myVAB

-2014 Petitions: The online petition filing application is not ready to accept 2014 petitions yet.
-If you wish to file your petition now, you must do so by mail and pay by check or money order.
+2014 Petitions: You can file your petition online and pay by credit card.
 When paying by check or money order, you will need to download the appropriate petition form above and mail it with your payment to the address above.

 Access to Prior Year Filings: Click the links below to access prior year filings.
 Contact the VAB clerk at the address above if you need assistance.